Am I starting to blog again because I have a hypomanic episode coming on?

 Some thoughts cannot go unspoken

-stories from one family's accidental life on the road
+stories from an accidental life on the road

 About Mental Health, Daily Struggles, and Whatever Else Pops in My Head